-	The Fairfax County deer management program continues to expand and improve its deer management efforts through the utilization of all available population control tools as approved by the Virginia Department of Game and Inland Fisheries (VDGIF).
+The Fairfax County deer management program continues to expand and improve its deer management efforts through the utilization of all available population control tools as approved by the Virginia Department of Wildlife Resources (DWR).

 Sharpshooting: Harvesting of deer using special-trained Fairfax County Police Department officers

 The DWR is the agency responsible for the regulation and enforcement of wildlife-related laws and restrictions on wildlife management or research in the Commonwealth of Virginia.
 Non-lethal fertility control methods for white-tailed deer (described below) are not currently approved as management methods in the Commonwealth by the DWR.
 It is at the discretion of this agency to grant permission and a special permit to conduct scientific research on these experimental techniques.
 The DWR continues to monitor and evaluate ongoing research that may inform future decisions about non-lethal methods.
 As non-lethal methods become viable, they will be evaluated for possible inclusion in the Fairfax County Deer Management Program to diversify the County’s management methods.

 Studies have suggested that surgical sterilization of female deer has potential to reduce overabundant deer populations; however, results have varied widely and the effectiveness and feasibility of implementing this technique in suburban/urban areas is not well-established.
 Overall success of this technique to reduce white-tailed deer has been greater in closed or insular deer herds,such as those occupying islands or fenced areas where deer are unable to disperse naturally.
 Additional research is needed to quantify the effects of surgical sterilization on open, free-ranging deer herds, such as those present in Fairfax County.
 Costs for surgical sterilization from recent studies are currently estimated at approximately $1,000 per deer.